alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 ![My helpful screenshot](/assets/pictures/nettent/73.jpg)

-Leasons learned :
+##Conclusion

 Designing and making a piece of my own equipment was very rewarding !

-For the design part, there are several things that I would change for a v2, but overall the process of using CAD helped me a lot to get thing right on the first physical atempt.
-It was intersting to learn to use those new tools and see different approaches on different softwres.
+For the design part, there are several things that I would change for a v2, but overall the process of using CAD helped me a lot to get thing right on the first physical attempt.
+Biggest design flaw I see is the feet part, a simple triangle would hold tension better than the shape I did.
-Learning to sew was very interesting.
-Sewing is not that hard, especially for camping gear where it's not to bad if your stitches look shitty.
-It requires patience and pratice (on scraps !) though.
-I felt it was also a lesson for me about working with my errors : when I code something on a computer, I can start again as many times as necessary until it gets "perfect".
-It's different with sewing, your mistakes are there to stay and you must learn to work with them.

-As soon as I pitched it, it was obvious that the shape of the foot part could be a simple triangle to hold tension better.
 However the extra not-so-taught space might be a good thing for once you're inside the tent.
 I suspect this is the reason MLD also made its bug bivy this way.

+Learning to use CAD was interesting, it's fun to be able to model things and interesting to see the challenges of building and using such software : I think this is particularily visible with FreeCAD, by its open source nature you can "see" and understand more of the underlying problematics of such software, through the software itself and also its community.
+The FreeCAD forum is a great place to get information.

-Sewing is not that hard, especially for camping gear where it's not to bad if your stitches look shitty.
+Learning to sew was also very interesting.
+Sewing is not that hard, especially for camping gear where it's not too bad if your stitches look ugly.
 It requires patience and pratice (on scraps !) though.
+It feels very empowering to be able to sew my own stuff and it opens up a world of possibilities !

+I felt sewing was also a lesson about working with my errors : when I code something on a computer, I can start again as many times as necessary until it gets "perfect".
+It's different with sewing, your mistakes are there to stay and you must learn to work with them.

+tl;dr : I really liked making this tent, will do again.